Author has written 9 stories for Eureka, X-Men: Evolution, Simpsons, Pokémon, Teen Titans, and Ben 10.

 -Grammar, grammar, grammar, a lot rests on the grammar.
 The more typo-ridden a story is, the more painful it is to read.
 Proofreading helps!
 My advice is to make your story something that you wouldn't be ashamed to turn into your English teacher.
 That also means no textspeak!
 I know grammar isn't everybody's strong suit, especially if you have dyslexia or something else that makes catching errors difficult, but those of you who nag reviewers in your author's notes to not bug you about spelling just send them the message that you're not trying.
 There are plenty of Beta readers that can help (And I'm one of them). :)

 -Big walls of text make readers tremble in fear.
 It helps tremendously if the story has paragraphs.
 Also, it's good form to start a new paragraph each time you change speakers.

 -The summary is what makes people decide if they want to read a story.
 Again, proper grammar helps.
+A good summary will give readers an idea of the plot without giving too much away.
 On a different note, summaries like "I suck at summaries.
 Please read," and "I wrote this awesome story.
 Read it," do a disservice.

 -Begging for reviews is a don't.
 Most people don't like it if a writer holds their story hostage by refusing to add another chapter until they get X amount of reviews.
 Politely asking for reviewer's thoughts in an author's note is a good way to get honest critique. :)